How do you murder friendship, kinship or any kind of relationships the fastest way?

 “The saddest thing about betrayal is that it never comes from your enemies.”

 Yes, betrayal never comes from our enemies but from our friends, our colleagues, from people we love, from people who mean something to us.
 I can attest to that.

 We all probably have experienced betrayal at least once in our lives.
 All of us have our own personal Judas perhaps.
 And when it happens, the sting of the betrayal often leaves us appalled, hurt, broken and maybe clueless and unable how to move forward from that point on.
 On the other hand, the traitors will deny the act and even convince us that we misunderstood them.
 Moreover, many of this traitors would even justify their acts of betrayal.

 It’s sad that this had to happen.
-I probably appear weak to them that they took advantage of it and now I have to be more careful.
-I can’t be completely open with them anymore in order to protect myself.
+I probably appear weak to them that they took advantage of it and I won’t be able to trust them once more.
+I’m in a place where as far as I’m concerned, there’s no point in trying again.
 Nothing ruins a relationship more than the realization that you can’t trust these people any longer.
 It’s an irreparable harm but something to learn from.